frizensami/ramos/README.md

 - Implement interrupt system for timer (PIT) and keyboard
 - Implements a basic kernel command line shell
 - die() command in kernel libk to print registers and halt kernel.
-- Implement basic dynamic memory allocation in kernelspace with malloc() and free()
+- Implements basic dynamic memory allocation in kernelspace with malloc() and free()

 ## Planned Features
 - Create an abstraction for processes (PCB, scheduling).
 Consider multicore.